DMKEBUSINESSGMBH/typo3-mklog/Documentation/Index.md

    A comma seperated list of extension keys that should not be logged
  * **max_logs**
    The absolute limit of log messages stored in the database.
-   If that limit is reached all older logrund are deleted.
+   If that limit is reached all older log entries will be deleted by scheduler task (see next section).
    If you don't want any limit, set this parameter to zero.

+#### Cleanup log table
+To clean up the log entry table you can add the "Cleanup mklog entries" scheduler task.
+It will delete all older entries above the **max_log** limit.

+It's recommended to execute this task regularly, to limit the growth of the log table.

 ## Gelf Logger